AlainParadis/HEAL610/lit-review.md

 A collaborative approach is useful, where stakeholders share a language, mutual understanding and trust to achieve learning outcomes {% cite fleming_successful_2018 %} {% cite henderson_strengthening_2017 %} {% cite lauer_change_2021 %}.

 Employers play a central role in assessing student success while learning in the workplace.
 Consequently, employers and faculty need to employ a collaborative approach to ensure students have attained requisite learning outcomes through a rigorous, coordinated assessment process {% cite henderson_strengthening_2017 %}

+- Story telling:
+    -   {% cite sundin_rethinking_2018 %}
+    -   {% cite franz_extension_2016 %}
+    -   {% cite andrews_telling_2018 %}
+-   {% cite schaub_failure_2018 %}: Building a successful team
+-   Challenges about getting engagement for the change process.
+How leaders can overcome resistance {% cite drew_issues_2010 %}.
+-   collective decision-making, {% cite henderson_strengthening_2017 %}
+-   {% cite henderson_strengthening_2017 %} outlines the details about the roles of each stakeholder for WIL.
+It also lists the contributions of each stakeholder.
+-   This article explores the argument that a potentially significant reason for failure of change efforts is a lack of alignment between the value system of the change intervention and of those members of an organization undergoing the change. {% cite burnes_success_2011 %}
+{% cite ansell_collaborative_2008 %}: Collaborative Governance in Theory and Practice

 -   Leadership expertise requires experience and refinement [Patton](./bibliography/patton_many_2021.html)